iredmail/docs/en_US/iredmail-easy/4-iredmail-easy.release.notes.md

     - Backup scripts don't rely on Python to calculate dates anymore.

 * Improvements of iRedMail Easy platform:
+    - Fixed: Updating MariaDB/PostgreSQL/OpenLDAP/SOGo separatedly didn't
+      update their backup scripts.
+    - New options for cross-domain user query and global address book in SOGo Groupware.
     - Increase php-fpm setting `request_slowlog_timeout` to 60 seconds.
     - Updated Postfix package in iRedMail yum repo for PostgreSQL backend on CentOS 7.